Understanding Profit Margins in Car Dealerships: What Dealers Really Make

 Targeted Follow-Up: Use the DMS and CRM to alert staff when a customer is due for service or approaching the end of a lease/loan term.
 Proactive outreach ensures the dealership captures the next sale and subsequent service revenue.

 Building Equity: Excellent service experiences create long-term loyalty, making customers more likely to trade in their current vehicle and purchase their next one from the same dealership, completing the lucrative sales-to-service cycle.
+Structuring these programs around measurable retention metrics is one of the core dealership best practices that separates high-performing stores from average ones.

 The shift toward Electric Vehicles (EVs) represents the most significant challenge and opportunity for the traditional dealership profitability model in decades.
 It fundamentally impacts the two most lucrative areas: Fixed Operations (Service & Parts) and the Sales model itself.